 You run an online photography club.
 Members can send in their best photos each month, and you feature a selection on your website.
 Non-members shouldn’t be able to send in photos.

-In all these situations, you want to prevent non-clients or non-members from filling in your form.
-Otherwise, you need to carefully go through all the form entries to check whether they are valid submissions or not.
+In all these membership situations, you want to prevent non-clients or non-members from filling out your form.
+Otherwise, you need to carefully review all the form entries to check whether they are valid submissions.

 Method 1: Password Protect a WordPress Form Using WPForms

-WPForms is our #1 rated contact form plugin for WordPress.
-It allows you to create any kind of WordPress forms by using a simple drag and drop form builder.
+WPForms is our #1-rated contact form plugin for WordPress.
+It allows you to create any kind of WordPress form by using a simple drag-and-drop form builder and even AI tools!

-It also comes with a form locker addon which allows you to add password protection to your WordPress forms when needed.
+Now, WPForms comes with a Form Locker addon, which allows you to add password protection to your WordPress forms when needed.

 First, you need to install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.